-Like their cousins, the mighty cashews, almonds can be a satisfying stand-in for "real cheese" in a healthy plant-based diet.
-This super convincing almond ricotta works great in recipes–or all on its own.
-I use it in veggie lasagna and pizza, dolloped on top of pasta, or simply spread over crackers or bread.
-I especially like it on crostini as a base layer for other fresh, seasonal ingredients.
-(Watch for crostini recipes coming soon!)
+Like their cousins the mighty cashews, almonds can be a satisfying stand-in for "real cheese" in a healthy plant-based diet.
+This super convincing vegan almond ricotta cheese works great in recipes--or all on its own.
+I use it in veggie lasagna and pizza, or dolloped on top of pasta.
+But perhaps my favorite way to eat this ricotta is simply spread over crackers or raw veggies.
+(See below.)

 This almond ricotta's super-smooth, magically creamy texture comes from soaking the almonds overnight and then blending them at a high speed.
 (No surprise to you seasoned vegan cooks, I'm sure.)
 It gets its nice, fresh tang from a complement of vinegar, lemon and yogurt.
 I'm telling you friends, this ricotta is truly amazing!

-In a pinch, it is possible to make this almond ricotta recipe in a food processor, but I don't recommend it.
+In a pinch, it's possible to make this almond ricotta recipe in a food processor, but I don't recommend it.
 It will still get smooth, but I find that little, chewy bits of nut will remain, even if you soak the almonds in boiling water and then overnight.

 So if you want a truly convincing ricotta, I'd stick with the blender.
 You do have to be patient, processing it in batches and being careful not to bog down your blender, but the final result will be OH SO worth it.
 Let me know if you agree!

-- 2 cups slivered almonds, covered in water overnight
+- 2 cups slivered almonds, covered in boiling water, then left to soak overnight

 - 2 tablespoons lemon juice